project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 add(9, 0x10, '{}'.format(9).encode()*8)
 ```

-Next, we will free all 7 chunks at the begining of this stage to fill up the tcache:
+Next, we will free all 7 chunks at the beginning of this stage to fill up the tcache:

 ```py
 for i in range(7):